Missional Leadership Cohort

 - Possess at least three years of ministry experience following seminary;

 - Be engaged in ministry full-time;

 Thanks to a generous grant from the Hamilton and Mildred Kellogg Trust, the only cost for participants will be their own travel to the meetings.
 Tuition, lodging, food and supplies will be covered by the grant.
-Meetings will be held in Faribault, Minnesota.
+Meetings will be held in Minneapolis/St. Paul or nearby areas.

-Program Director: Dwight Zscheile, Ph.D., is an Episcopal priest and professor of congregational mission and leadership at Luther Seminary.
-His books include “People of the Way: Renewing Episcopal Identity” (Morehouse 2012); “The Agile Church: Spirit-Led Innovation in an Uncertain Age” (Church Publishing, 2014); and “The Missional Church in Perspective” (with Craig Van Gelder, Baker Academic, 2011).
+Program Director: Dwight Zscheile, Ph.D., is an Episcopal priest and vice president of innovation and associate professor of congregational mission and leadership at Luther Seminary.
+His books include “People of the Way: Renewing Episcopal Identity” (Morehouse 2012); “The Agile Church: Spirit-Led Innovation in an Uncertain Age” (Church Publishing, 2014); and “Participating in God's Mission: A Theological Missiology for the Church in America” (with Craig Van Gelder, Eerdmans, 2018).